telerik/winforms-docs/gauges/bulletgraph/getting-started.md

           will offer you to pick up the desired type:
         ![bulletgraph-getting-started 001](images/bulletgraph-getting-started001.png)

->If you do not choose a gauge's style and just close the gallery, an empty __RadBulletGraph__ will be created.
+>note If you do not choose a gauge's style and just close the gallery, an empty __RadBulletGraph__ will be created.
+>

 You can change the gauge's style via the Smart tag's option Open Gallery as well.
         ![bulletgraph-getting-started 002](images/bulletgraph-getting-started002.png)